shassen/news-crews/README.md

 Have fun, start reading and never stop discussing!

+## Using The App:

+Newscrews requires all users to create an account using passport.
+Upon your first visit to the website, navigate to localhost:3000/newscrews and you will be redirected to an authorization page.
+You can either login (assuming you have already registerd) or click the register link below the UN & PW field.
+Once you are a registered user, you will be redirected to the main group page.

+On the groups page, you can create, update, delete and navigate into groups that sound interesting to you by clicking on the groups name.

+Withing the group, you can post a comment with a url to share and read news articles.
+The comment post is currently a WIP and is not functioning at this time.

+Thats it!

+If you wish to stick around and look through some of the early planning for this app, see the images and details below regarding db structure, user stories, wireframes, etc.

+Thanks for visiting and feel free to help or provide feedback if you feel so inclined.

 ## User Stories Idea 2 (social news app):
 - As a user of ...
 I want to read news articles online
 - As a user of ...
 I want to stay in-touch with friends through the discussion of current events